 - Do not give your child any food or drinks with caffeine less than six hours before bedtime.

-- Avoid giving your child large meals close to bedtime.
+- Avoid giving your child large meals or a lot to drink close to bedtime.

 - Make after-dinner playtime a relaxing time, as too much activity close to bedtime can keep children awake.